kstastny/Talks/code-for-lunch-graphql/presentation-fsreveal/slides/index.md

 <img src="./images/query2.png"width="540" height="540" />

-' how to query data
+' how to query data, how to go deeper - first just list of vehicles, compare with and without position.
+Then drivers and multiload problem
-' DataLoaders
+' advantages - predictable, FE asks for exactly what it wants, BE only loads needed data and does not need to return hard to reach things. flexibility
-' DataLoaders- show on drivers, two approaches
+' DataLoaders - show on drivers, two approaches to get data ' sample - how how to return driver? imo there won't be time for that

 ***